exercism/python/exercises/practice/sieve/.approaches/introduction.md

     return [number for number in range(2, limit + 1) if all(number % divisor != 0 for divisor in range(2, number))]

-Here, the emphasis is on implementing a solution in the minimum number of lines, even at the expense of readability or performance.

-For details and another example see [`comprehensions`][approaches-comps].

-## Using packages outside base Python

 In statically typed languages, common approaches include bit arrays and arrays of booleans.

 Neither of these is a natural fit for base Python, but there are external packages that could perhaps provide a better implementation: